k-willebrand/Flexible_Ops_Plan_Design/README.md

 ### **Dynamic climate uncertainty model**

-1. `multiflex_sdp_climate_StaticFlex_DetT_Nov2021.m`: This is the primary script that defines the infrastructure planning SDP.
-This script includes steps that calculate the climate change transition matrix using Bayesian Model Averaging (BMA) (see Fletcher et al., 2019) and temperature, precipitation, and runoff monthly time series for each climate state (Rajagopalan & Lall, 1999; Skerker et al., 2023; Strzepek & Mccluskey, 2010).
+1. `calc_trans_matrix_main_script.m`: Matlab script that calculates the Bellman transition vector for the climate states using the Bayesian Model Averaging (BMA) statistical model (Fletcher et al., 2019; Tebaldi & Sansó, 2009).

+2. `calc_T_P_runoff_main_script.m`: Matlab script that generates 200-year monthly time series of temperature and precipitation for each climate state across 21 modeled GCMs using a K-nn stochastic weather generator (Rajagopalan & Lall, 1999; Skerker et al., 2023).
+   It then calculates 200-year monthly time series of monthly runoff for each climate state across 21 modeled GCMs using CLIRUN (Strzepek & Mccluskey, 2010).

 2. `BMA_results_RCP85_2020-11-14.mat`: Matlab data file containing the BMA results that are used to develop the transition probability matrix for precipitation (see Fletcher et al., 2019).